38

 Global climate change and terrestrial carbon dynamics, specifically biochar and biosequestration and peatland biogeochemistry and hydrology

-Although I take an interest in a wide-range of low carbon technologies and applications, my particular area of expertise is the assessment of terrestrial carbon dynamics, having undertaken detailed process-based research monitoring the release of dissolved organic carbon (DOC) and methane (CH4) from peatland soils, and having more recently evaluated the use of biochar as a means to sequester atmospheric carbon in soils.
+Although I take an interest in a wide-range of low carbon technologies and applications, my particular area of expertise is the assessment of terrestrial carbon dynamics, having previously undertaken detailed process-based research monitoring the release of dissolved organic carbon (DOC) and methane (CH4) from peatland soils, and having more recently evaluated the use of biochar as a means to sequester atmospheric carbon in soils.

 Publications: